emrocode/piks/README.md

 ## Piks

-Piks utilizes Cloudinary's AI image generation to create spooky and atmospheric backgrounds
+🎃 Piks uses Cloudinary's AI image generation to create spooky and atmospheric backgrounds

 ### Built with: